 The Big Green Egg is ideal for smoking products and dishes to perfection.
 You’ll make an unforgettable impression on all your guests with the characteristic aroma and subtle taste of hot-smoked food.
-Would you like to learn how smoking in the EGG works?
+Are you wondering how smoking works in the Big Green Egg?
 We will be happy to explain everything to you!

 Smoking?
 Use the convEGGtor!

 To achieve the best result, we recommend that you use the convEGGtor when smoking in the Big Green Egg.
 The food will be protected against the direct heat of the glowing charcoal.
 The convEGGtor enables you to easily reach the desired low temperature for smoking, which you then keep stable, accurately to the degree, for a long time using the rEGGulator on top and the air regulator at the bottom of your EGG.
 If you will smoke with a grilling plank, then you do not have to use a convEGGtor since the grilling plank acts as a heat shield and the plank will smoulder, which produces smoke.

 Proceed as follows:

 Step 1: If you will smoke using a grilling plank, then first soak the plank in water for one hour.
 You do not have to soak Wood Chunks in advance.
 You can soak Wood Chips, but it is not necessary.
 If you want to know what is the best type of smoking wood to use, read this blog: Smoking wood, what to use when?

 Step 2: Fill the Big Green EGG with charcoal and starters and ignite the starters.